 SECURE CONSOLE does not lock the server console.
 You can lock the console by using SCRSAVER.
-If the console is locked using the console-locking feature, an intruder can still access the console from a remote workstation; however, the intruder must still be authenticated to NDS through the SCRSAVER console lock.
+If the console is locked using the console-locking feature, an intruder can still access the console from a remote workstation; however, the intruder must still be authenticated to NDS® through the SCRSAVER console lock.

-Hint: To protect the server console by encrypting the RCONSOLE password in the autoexec.ncf file, see Remote Server Management > Managing > Using DOS-Based Remote Console > Loading Remote Modules on Bootup in the NetWare Server Security online documentation (www.novell.com/documentation).
-To restrict remote connections, see Reference > Utilities Reference > Utilities > REMOTE in the NetWare Server Security online documentation (www.novell.com/documentation).
+HINT: To protect the server console by encrypting the RCONSOLE password in the autoexec.ncf file, see Remote Server Management > Managing > Using DOS-Based Remote Console > Loading Remote Modules on Bootup.
+To restrict remote connections, see Reference > Utilities Reference > Utilities > REMOTE.